AryanV1509/VisualWords---An-Image-Caption-Generator/README.md

 ![example_input](https://images.unsplash.com/photo-1516906233847-e379772c9085?fm=jpg&q=60&w=3000&ixlib=rb-4.0.3&ixid=M3wxMjA3fDB8MHxzZWFyY2h8Mnx8bW90b3JiaWtlJTIwcmFjaW5nfGVufDB8fDB8fHww)

 **Generated Caption**:
-"A motorcyclist leans into a turn on a paved road.
-The rider wears a red, white, and blue helmet and racing leathers.
-The motorcycle is predominantly blue and white with the number 5 visible on the front.
-A grassy area borders the road."
+"A motorcycle racer, wearing a red, white, and blue helmet and racing suit, leans into a turn on a blue and yellow Kawasaki sportbike.
+The motorcycle has the number 31 prominently displayed.
+The racer is on a section of the track near the edge, where the red and white curb meets the asphalt."

 ---